 TCOs were assigned to a cadet company to help coordinate training matters as well as act as the company's OC PA.
-He's often the "go to" guy to get things done: stores, equipment, training locations, etc. In many ways, he was more 2-IC than the actual 2-IC of a cadet company which was officially held on by one of the company's three career PCs.
+He's often the "go to" guy to get things done: stores, equipment, training locations, etc. In many ways, he was more "2-IC" than the actual 2-IC of a cadet company which, officially, was held by one of the company's three career PCs.

 2) Major Exercises

 - These test field leadership and deployment skills